 Bullet points are the heart of a resume.

 Resume bullet points are simple and scannable.
 They chop complex work data into simple, readable chunks.
 They enable a reader to quickly grasp key information.
 Bullets can be overdone: if everything is bulleted, there’s nowhere for the eye to land.
 But a great resume needs great bullets.

 But how do you transform years of work history into simple, effective bullet points?
 Here’s my time-tested, recruiter-approved formula for building stand-out, accomplishments-driven bullet points.

 To build a great bullet point, start by brainstorming your workplace successes—wins, achievements, improvements, anything you did that contributed to more efficiency, better communication, smoother processes, more revenue, less spending, happier customers, higher sales, etc. etc. Think about the desired end results from your job and anything you’ve done to help get the company there.

 You might come up with something like these:

-Now that your bullet outlines a win, put some numbers on it.
+Now that your resume bullet point outlines a win, put some numbers on it.
 If you know the exact cost savings or efficiency gains, great!
 But even if you can’t access exact numbers, make a reasonable estimate.
 If you’d feel comfortable saying the cost savings were at least 5%, use that.

 In a resume, numbers give weight and credence.
 A number—even if it’s just a rough estimate—turns a claim into a fact and pops off the page.
 Use numbers whenever possible!

-Now each of these bullet points contains a strong metric that demonstrates the real value of the work.
+Now each of these resume bullet points contains a strong metric that demonstrates the real value of the work.
 But those metrics are languishing at the very tail-end of the bullet.

 When we recall workplace success stories, we typically proceed in chronological order.